nfreear/dictation/README.md

 ## Dictation mode

-The key lines in `createDictationRecognizerPonyfill` to force dictation mode, and enable the setting of `initialSilenceTimeoutMs` and `endSilenceTimeoutMs`:
+The key lines in `createAdaptiveRecognizerPonyfill` to force dictation mode, and enable the setting of `initialSilenceTimeoutMs` and `endSilenceTimeoutMs`:

 ```javascript
 const initialSilenceTimeoutMs = 5 * 1000;